DSCI-310-2025/dsci-310-group-7-data-dudes/README.md

     - Navigate to the file `project` folder in the bottom right panel to view all files.

 6. **Run the analysis script**

+    - In the terminal, type `cd project` to set the correct working directory
     - In the terminal, type `make all`
         - Cleans any older renders of our analyss file, cleans data/ and output/ directories
         - Runs the analysis scripts
         - Renders the Quarto document

 7. **View the results by**

-    - In the terminal, type `make view`; this will open the rendered Quarto document in your browser.
+    - In the Files panel on the bottom right, click the newly created `index.html` file
+    - Click **View in Web Browser** to view the results

 ## Dependencies